-The American Academy of Sleep Medicine (AASM) publication The International Classification of Sleep Disorders, Third Edition (ICSD-3) identifies more than 80 official sleep disorders [2].
-Many are uncommon, but a handful (e.g., insomnias, obstructive sleep apnea, narcolepsy, restless legs syndrome) affect millions of Americans and are responsible for significant morbidity and mortality, including direct physiologic and/or psychologic complications and accidents associated with moderate or severe drowsiness.
+The American Academy of Sleep Medicine (AASM) publication The International Classification of Sleep Disorders, Third Edition, Text Revision (ICSD-3-TR) identifies more than 80 official sleep disorders [2].
+Many are uncommon, but a handful (e.g., insomnias, obstructive sleep apnea, narcolepsy, restless legs syndrome) affect millions of Americans and are responsible for significant morbidity and mortality, including direct physiologic and/or psychological complications and accidents associated with moderate or severe drowsiness.

 It is estimated that 50 to 70 million adult Americans have a sleep or wakefulness disorder [1].
 Some of the most serious long-term health consequences of sleep disorders (or sleep insufficiency/deficit) include glucose intolerance, increased blood pressure, increased inflammatory markers, higher evening cortisol levels, weight gain/obesity, and an increased risk of myocardial infarction, depression, and cancer [1; 3; 4].
 Additionally, the National Highway Traffic Safety Administration (NHTSA) estimates that in 2017, 91,000 police-reported crashes involved drowsy drivers.
 These crashes led to an estimated 50,000 people injured and nearly 800 deaths.
-In 2019, there were 697 deaths from drowsy-driving-related crashes [5].
+In 2022, there were 693 deaths from drowsy-driving-related crashes [5].

 The economic cost of sleep disorders should not be underestimated.
 One study found that individual healthcare costs were approximately doubled for patients with undiagnosed obstructive sleep apnea [6].
 Research commissioned by Congress in 1993 found that direct annual medical costs for insomnia were \$15.2 billion (with the amount spent on overthe-counter products not included), and that the indirect and related annual costs (mostly costs arising from accidents) approached \$56 billion [4; 7; 8; 9].

-In 2020, the aggregate total of direct and indirect insomnia healthcare costs has been estimated to be as high as \$100 billion U.S. dollars per year [10].
+In 2020, the aggregate total of direct and indirect insomnia healthcare costs has been estimated to be as high as \$100 billion U.S. dollars per year [10]

+Sleep deprivation leads to daytime sleepiness, fatigue, inattentiveness, and prolonged reaction time, all having a negative impact on performance, productivity, and safety in the workplace.
 A 2011 study found that annual workplace losses (including workplace accidents) due to insomnia and associated comorbidities totaled \$91.7 billion per year [11].
 The study, using extrapolated data from 7,428 U.S. workers enrolled in healthcare plans, found that presenteeism (i.e., attending work while drowsy) accounted for the majority of the losses (roughly two-thirds) and absenteeism accounted for the remainder.
-Comorbidity is a major factor, yet after 26 conditions were controlled for, the net annual costs of insomnia alone were \$63.2 billion [11].
+Comorbidity is a major factor, vet after 26 conditions were controlled for, the net annual cost of lost productivity resulting from insomnia alone was \$63.2 billion [11].
 One limitation of the study was that only data from workers with healthcare insurance were sampled.
 Although the prevalence of insomnia may be similar among insured and uninsured populations, undiagnosed and untreated sleep disorders can amount to greater overall long-term cost.
 A 2015 study reiterated the negative impact on work performance (e.g., absenteeism, presenteeism, workplace injury, accidents driving to/from work) of one sleep disorder in particular, obstructive sleep apnea [12].